Both Crucial MX500 and Samsung 860 Evo comes in the Performance SATA SSD Category.

 Crucial MX500 is one of the most popular SATA 2.5″ SSD offered by Crucial.
 It is a DRAM SSD that comes with 550/510 MB/s Read/Write speed.
 Comparing it to the Samsung 860 Evo, the Evo has similar offerings with 550/520 MB/s Read/Write speed.

 Now, if you have to choose between the both, the selection might be difficult for some people.
-Both of these brands have almost similar image in the storage industry.
-Although I would not deny the overall great reputation of Samsung, Crucial is known for its reliable products especially when it comes to the SSDs.
+Both of these brands have almost similar images in the storage industry.
+Although I would not deny the overall great reputation of Samsung, Crucial is known for its reliable products especially when it comes to SSDs.

-So, if you are confused whether you should buy the MX500 of Samsung 860 Evo, I am here to help you with this.
+So, if you are confused about whether you should buy the MX500 of Samsung 860 Evo, I am here to help you with this.
 I have recently published another article comparing the Crucial MX500 vs Samsung 870 Evo.
 You can check that as well.
 Now, let’s get started.

 Note: These SSDs are also available in smaller form factors i.e. M.2 (2280).
 We are talking about only the 2.5″ form factor here in this article.
-However, because the same protocol used, the results will not vary a lot.
+However, because the same protocol was used, the results will not vary a lot.

 Theoretical Specs (Comparison)

 The theoretical specifications of both these SSDs are compelling.
-This is the reason why most of us find it hard to make a perfection selection.
+This is the reason why most of us find it hard to make a perfect selection.
 You might have read them earlier.
 But, still, let’s compare them one more time.